Why more business leaders should turn their hand to writing?...Read More

-Safaraz has been instrumental in Pathway delivering a very wide range of programmes over a period of 20 years now starting off as an ESOL provider as well as delivering Train to Gain, Adult Community Learning, Youth Contract, Troubled families, Innovation Fund Innovation Fund, various ESF activity such as Skills Support for Workforce, Skills Support for Unemployed, Skills Support for Redundancy, Skills Support for Work Programme and also English and Maths Qualifications just to name a few.
+Safaraz has been instrumental in Pathway delivering an extensive range of programmes over a period of 20 years now, starting as an ESOL provider as well as delivering Train to Gain, Adult Community Learning, Youth Contract, Troubled families, Innovation Fund Innovation Fund, various ESF activity such as Skills Support for Workforce, Skills Support for Unemployed, Skills Support for Redundancy, Skills Support for Work Programme and also English and Maths Qualifications to name a few.

-The BAME Apprenticeship Awards (previously known as Asian Apprenticeship Awards) is probably Safaraz’s greatest legacy and the work he has done towards the cause has laid the foundations for future generations.
+The BAME Apprenticeship Awards (previously known as Asian Apprenticeship Awards) is Safaraz’s greatest legacy.
+His work towards the cause has laid the foundations for future generations.

-Safaraz founded the awards in May 2016 with the first event held in November 2016.
-Safaraz realised that British Asians made up only 4.1% of apprentice starts and were severely under-represented as there was a stigma attached to apprenticeships, which were misunderstood by the community, meaning that university was seen as the best and only option.
+Safaraz founded the awards in May 2016, with the first event held in November 2016.
+Safaraz realised that British Asians made up only 4.1% of apprentice starts and were severely under-represented.
+There was a stigma attached to apprenticeships, which were misunderstood by the community, meaning that university was seen as the best and only option.

 Safaraz knew that change was needed.

-The aim of the awards was therefore to recognise and celebrate the talent and diversity amongst apprentices from the British Asian community and showcase their achievements.
+Therefore, the awards aimed to recognise and celebrate the talent and diversity amongst apprentices from the British Asian community and showcase their achievements.

-Outside of the awards, Safaraz continues to campaign for a collaborative approach to be taken to increasing the numbers of BAME apprentices nationwide aspiring to translate this to the wider UK workforce where BAME representation would be worth £24 billion per year to the economy.
+Outside of the awards, Safaraz continues to campaign for a collaborative approach to increase BAME apprentices nationwide, aspiring to translate this to the wider UK workforce where BAME representation would be worth £24 billion per year to the economy.

-In recognition of his position within the business and social entrepreneurial community, Safaraz has been asked to judge a number of awards.
-For the last four years Safaraz is a judge for the Great British Entrepreneur Awards.
+In recognition of his position within the business and social entrepreneurial community, Safaraz has been asked to judge several awards.
+Since 2017, Safaraz has been a judge for the Great British Entrepreneur Awards.